Critical Theory and Cultural Studies

 — Still Life in Real Time: Theory After Television (Duke University Press, 1994), an account of television from the perspectives of cultural studies, Marxist political economy, Heidegger's philosophy, Derrida's deconstruction, and Deleuze's cinema theory.

-—Seeing from Scratch: 15 Lessons with Godard (Caboose Books, forthcoming 2020), an outline for visual pedagogy based on the work of Jean-Luc Godard.
+— Seeing from Scratch: 15 Lessons with Godard (Caboose Books, 2020), an exploration of visual pedagogy based on the work of Jean-Luc Godard.

 He has published a series of essays on contemporary theory, visual media, and political discourse in a variety of journal and anthologies.